Auxdible/Auxdible/README.md

 # About Me
 Hello!
-My name is Auxdible, I am a 16 year old Front End Developer stationed in the United States.
+My name is Auxdible, I am a 16 year old Full Stack Developer in the United States, experienced with TypeScript and MERN.

-I am a lover of all things coffee.
+`☕` Coffee Lover
+`🖥️` Developer of Auxdibot